webpack/webpack.js.org/content/guides/getting-started.md

 }
 ```

 Now the `npm run build` command can be used in place of the longer commands we used earlier.
-Also note that within `scripts` we can reference local `node_modules` by name instead writing out the entire path.
-This convention is the standard in most npm-based projects.
+Note that within `scripts` we can reference locally installed npm packages by name instead of writing out the entire path.
+This convention is the standard in most npm-based projects and allows us to directly call `webpack`, instead of `node_modules/webpack/bin/webpack.js`

-T> You can pass custom parameters to webpack by adding two dashes to the `npm run build` command, e.g. `npm run build -- --colors`.
+T> Custom parameters can be passed to webpack by adding two dashes between the `npm run build` command and your parameters, e.g. `npm run build -- --colors`.

 ## Conclusion

 Now that you have a basic build together, you should dig into the [basic concepts](/concepts) and [configuration](/configuration) to better understand webpack's design.
 The [API](/api) section digs into the various interfaces webpack offers.
-Or, if you'd prefer learning by example, select the next guide from the list and continue building out this little demo we've been working on -- which, if you've been paying attention, should now look like this:
+Or, if you'd prefer learning by example, select the next guide from the list and continue building out this little demo we've been working on which, if you've been paying attention, should now look like this:

 ``` diff
 |- package.json